sahib/misc/performance/3_memory.rst

 * ...needs to be explicitly requested.
 * ...needs to be explititly cleaned up.
 * ...can be used until freed.
 Will crash otherwise.
-* ...required for big chunks of data or long-lived data.
+* ...required for big data chunks or long-lived data.
 * ...has a small, but noticeable, overhead.

 .. note::